qlands/FormShare/README.md

 Some examples of plug-ins are:

-- [OData](https://github.com/qlands/formshare_odata_plugin).
-This plug-in will create [OData](https://www.odata.org/) services for each FormShare repository that you have.
-An OData service has many advantages but most importantly it allows you to access your data in real-time from platforms like [Tableau](https://public.tableau.com/en-us/s/) and [Power BI](https://powerbi.microsoft.com/en-us/).
-You can also use it to [clean data from Excel](https://github.com/qlands/MrBot-OData-Add-In).
 - [Enketo](https://github.com/qlands/formshare_enketo_plugin).
 This plug-in will allow you to collect ODK data using the Internet Browser through [Enketo](https://enketo.org/).
 This plug-in is useful for users that cannot use ODK Collect.